Skip to content

 The National Trust has completed an ambitious peatland restoration project at Wicken Fen in Cambridgeshire, securing a hopeful future for this vital landscape and the wildlife it supports.
 Spanning 590 acres of lowland peat, the restoration marks a major step forward in tackling biodiversity loss and climate change.

 Peatlands, like those at Wicken Fen, store more carbon than all the world's forests combined.
 But, when drained or degraded, they release this carbon into the atmosphere.
-By restoring these landscapes, the National Trust is not only preserving precious habitat but also mitigating against climate change, enhancing flood resilience, reducing wildfire risk and safeguarding future water availability.
+By restoring these landscapes, the conservation charity is helping to preserve precious habitat, mitigate against climate change, enhance flood resilience, reduce wildfire risk and safeguard future water availability.

 The project has been made possible thanks to primary funding from the Nature for Climate Peatland Grant Scheme managed by Fens East Peat Partnership with additional funding from philanthropic donors and corporate partners including Starling Bank and Anglian Water.

-Part of the project focused on Burwell Fen, reclaimed for agriculture during the Second World War and acquired by the National Trust in the early 2000s.
+Part of the project focused on Burwell Fen, reclaimed for agriculture during the Second World War and acquired by the National Trust in 2001.
 Though drained and degraded, an area of deep peat remained where an extinct ancient river once flowed.
 A clay bund was constructed around this area, allowing it to be re-wetted.
 Although full transition back to fen habitat will take time, the impact has already been visible: rare wetland birds such as cranes and great egrets appeared within hours of the water level being raised.
+Other notable birds recorded on Burwell Fen this May include spoonbill and wading birds such as curlew and a pair of little ringed plovers.

 New solar-powered pumps are now helping to manage water levels sustainably, while a monitoring programme led by the UK Centre for Ecology and Hydrology will assess water quality, hydrology and greenhouse gas emissions into the future.

 In a fascinating twist, the restoration works also revealed a significant archaeological discovery.
 A bog oak unearthed from the peat at Spinney Bank has been precisely dated by the Cambridge Archaeological Unit using tree-ring analysis.
-The results show the oak began growing in 2,894 BC and lived for 222 years, predating the start of peat formation and linking the site to a dry Late Neolithic woodland.
-This find is older than the stones at Stonehenge and the Ness of Brodgar.
+The results show the oak began growing in 2894 BC, lived for 222 years, pre-dating the start of peat formation, and links the site to a dry Late Neolithic woodland.
+This find is older than the stones at Stonehenge and the Ring of Brodgar.

-Further finds at Spinney Bank range from a locally made 20th-century lemonade bottle to the base of a 19th-century windpump – and even what is believed to be a cannonball from the English Civil War – revealing layers of both natural and human history.
+Further finds at Spinney Bank range from a locally made 20th-century lemonade bottle to the base of a 19th-century windpump – and even what was initially believed to be a cannonball from the English Civil War but is more likely a rollerball from the windpump – revealing layers of both natural and human history.

 To find out more about the project and its lasting impact, visit the Peatland Restoration Project website.